krish-5/CountryDex/README.md

 # Country Dex - Explore Countries of the Earth 🌍

 Welcome to the Country Dex web app project!
 This application allows you to explore information about all countries on Earth, providing a rich and interactive experience.
 Whether you're looking for general country information, detailed statistics, or just want to admire the flags of different nations, Country Dex has got you covered.
-Try now: [click here](https://alkaison.github.io/Country-Dex)

 [![Country Dex Screenshot](https://i.postimg.cc/MHDk8sNB/CD-1.png)](https://alkaison.github.io/Country-Dex)